Managerial economics: Economic theories relevant to managerial economics

 The elasticity of demand is a prominent concept in managerial economics.
-Established by Alfred Marshall, elasticity of demand describes how sensitive a change in the quantity demanded is given a unit change in price.
-In his own words, Marshall describes the concept as ‘The elasticity of demand in a market is great or small according to as the amount demanded increases much or little for a given fall in price and diminish much or little for a given rise in price.
+Established by Alfred Marshall, elasticity of demand describes how sensitive a change in the quantity demanded is to a unit change in price.
+In his own words, Marshall describes the concept as: "The elasticity of demand in a market is great or small according to whether the amount demanded increases much or little for a given fall in price, and diminishes much or little for a given rise in price."

-The microeconomic principles are useful principles to inform manager's decision making.
+Microeconomic principles are useful in informing managers' decision-making.
 Managerial economics draws upon all of these analytical tools to make informed business decisions.